-Unfortunately we can not give you an accurate number of grave monuments and plots damaged recently as there are around 17,000 grave plots and no one would fund us for a general damage audit before the earthquakes which would have given us a base line to work from.
+Unfortunately we can not give you an accurate number of grave monuments and viagra without prescription plots damaged during the Sept 2010 – June 2011 Christchurch area earthquakes.
+There are around 17,000 grave plots with around 6,500 headstones.
+We were unable to secure funding for a general damage audit before the earthquakes which would have given us a base line to work from.
 We also lost our photographic records in 2009 and had only just started to build them back up.

 4th September 2010

 There was little visible damage in September 2010.
 Some pads had cracked and some monuments were at a slight lean.
 The City Council went around the cemetery and did a sterling job in marking grave monuments with tape that they thought unsafe.
 It was a very small percentage.
 As we didn’t think there would be another earthquake, we just kept an eye on the damage following the aftershocks.

 22 February 2011

 The damage that occurred on 4th February was far more visible.

 Some of the more noticeable graves especially those that were obelisks, fell.
 On a social note, these are usually those of more ‘notable’ people from the history of Christchurch society.